Difference Between Tax Credit vs Tax Deduction

 What is a Tax Credit?

 A tax credit is subtracted from tax liabilities.
 A common tax credit example is a child tax credit.
-If you have a qualifying child, you can avail of tax credit up to $ 1,000.
+If you have a qualifying child, you can avail of a tax credit of up to $ 1,000.

 How it is calculated – if your income was $ 1,00,000, and you have a personal exemption of $ 8,000. your personal exemption would reduce your taxable income by $ 8,000.
 So, your taxable income will be $92,000.
 Let’s assume 30% tax rate (ignoring tax slabs for understanding), so your tax liabilities will be $ 92,000 * 30 % = $ 27,600, now you can claim $1,000 as tax credit so your effective tax will be $ 27,600 – $ 1000 = $ 26,600